Accessing UWB Fileservers

 You may see a Windows Security dialogue window prompting you for credentials.

 If access rights were granted for your UWB Access Account:

 Enter your UWB Access Account username followed by @uwb.edu, and the associated password.

 If access rights were granted for your NetID Account:

 Enter in your NetID username followed by @netid, and the associated password.

-You should now be able to see the network drives that you have just mapped by clicking on "my computer".
+You should now be able to see the network drives that you have just mapped by clicking on This PC.